COMCIFS/comcifs.github.io/cif-json.md

 `data_` in the CIF file.
 This object is referred to here as the *JSON datablock object*.
 4. Each dataname in the CIF block is a name in that block's JSON datablock object.
 The JSON name is the CIF dataname, including the underscore.

 5. Datavalues are converted as follows:

    1. CIF string values are represented as JSON string values.
 The code-point sequence obtained *after* the text prefix protocol and line ending protocols have been applied to the CIF value will be the code-point sequence presented in the JSON file

    2. If the CIF datavalue should be interpreted as a number, it is that number obtained by parsing the character string found in the CIF according to the `<Number>` production in International Tables for Crystallography, Volume G, Section 2.2.7.3 paragraph 57.
 It is not an error to instead represent such a datavalue as a JSON string.
 Note that the CIF `<Number>` production is identical to the JSON number format.
-  3. The special CIF value `.` (period) is represented as the JSON `null` value
+   3. The special CIF value `.` (null) is represented as the JSON `null` value
-  4. The special CIF value `?` (question mark) is represented as the JSON string `"\\?"`.
-Datanames with a value of `?` may be omitted from the JSON datablock object.
+   4. The special CIF value `?` (unknown) is represented as the JSON string `"\\?"`.
+Datanames with a CIF value of `?` may be omitted from the JSON datablock object.
    5. (CIF2 only).
 CIF2 list datavalues are represented as JSON lists.
 The datavalues appearing in the list are converted in the same way as non-list datavalues.
    6. (CIF2 only).
 CIF2 table datavalues are represented as JSON objects.
 The names in the object are the same as the names in the CIF2 table.
 The values in the CIF table are converted in the same way as other CIF datavalues
    7. (Looped values).
 The column of values corresponding to a looped CIF dataname is represented as a JSON list.
 This list is the value of the JSON name corresponding to that dataname.
 Each value in the list is converted as for unlooped datanames
    8. (Looped values).
 Treatment of numeric values in a single loop column must be consistent.
 Either all non-null values must be strings, or else all values must be JSON numbers.

 6. A JSON datablock object may contain a special name: `loop tags`.
 If this name appears, its value will be a list of lists.
 For each loop in the CIF block, a list of the datanames appearing in the loop will be included in the `loop tags` value.